Clarksville Gas and Water Department plans Burch Road water outage for fire hydrant repair - Clarksville Online - Clarksville News, Sports, Events and Information

 Low water pressure is possible for the vicinity during the work.

-The fire hydrant repair is anticipated to be finished and water service restored by approximately 10:00pm.
+The fire hydrant repair is anticipated to be finished, and water service will be restored by approximately 9:00pm.

 About Clarksville Gas and Water